pr-curtis/pr-curtis.github.io/d_teaching.md

       <div class="panel-body">
       <p><center><b><font color="#a6001b">For All Participants:</font></b> <a href="/courses/BINUS/">Course Materials</a></center></p>
       <p><b>Course:</b> <em>An Introduction to Digital Humanities: Methods, Tools, & Questions</em><br>
-      <b>Course Type:</b> 2-day Faculty Workshop<br>
+      <b>Type:</b> 2-day Faculty Workshop<br>
       <b>Institution:</b> <a href="https://binus.ac.id/">BINUS University</a><br>
       <b>Primary Instructor:</b> Paula R. Curtis</p>
-      <p><b>Course Description:</b></p>
+      <p><b>Description:</b></p>
       <p>This two-part workshop will will provide an introductory overview of the field of Digital Humanities (DH).
 What is DH?
 What are some of its core methods?
 We will discuss the fundamentals, including a range of practices and commonly used tools.
 Drawing on examples from her own early experiences breaking into the digital field, Dr. Curtis will address why one might choose to integrate (or not integrate) digital humanities in their research and teaching.</p>
       <p>
       </p>
       <p><b>Course:</b> <em>Digital Humanities Fundamentals & East Asian Studies</em><br>
-      <b>Course Type:</b> Student Short Course<br>
+      <b>Type:</b> Faculty Workshop<br>
       <b>Institution:</b> <a href="https://binus.ac.id/">BINUS University</a><br>
       <b>Primary Instructors:</b> Paula R. Curtis & Paul Vierthaler (William & Mary)</p>
-      <p><b>Course Description:</b></p>
+      <p><b>Description:</b></p>
-      <p>This eight-session short course will introduce the fundamentals of digital humanities methods through the lens of East Asian Studies.
+      <p>This eight-session workshop will introduce the fundamentals of digital humanities methods through the lens of East Asian Studies.
 Meetings will cover a broad overview of the state of the field in East Asian Studies digital scholarship, presentations of methods and hands-on sessions with tools and projects, and active discussion about pedagogy, self-directed learning, and future directions for DH research and projects in East Asian studies broadly.
 Because East Asian studies encompasses a wide range of methods, we will cover topics ranging from corpus preparation and text analysis to network analysis, IIIF, and digital resources relevant to materials in these languages.
 No previous knowledge of the digital humanities is expected or required. </p>
       </div>
-      <div class="panel-footer"><em>Course summary and content © Paula R. Curtis & Paul Vierthaler.
+      <div class="panel-footer"><em>Workshop summary and content © Paula R. Curtis & Paul Vierthaler.
 Contact me with inquiries.</em></div>
     </div>
   </div>
 </div>